Additional human remains believed to be slain college student wash ashore on Lake Michigan - KESQ

 Phone records found by a friend of Robinson’s and her mother using a location-sharing app were detailed in the complaint.
 They show Robinson’s phone traveling the night of April 1 from the seafood restaurant to a nearby sports bar, then to Anderson’s home and then to the park where the remains were discovered.

 The complaint details evidence police say ties Anderson to the crimes, including surveillance video, witness accounts and phone records.
-Authorities also found blood in Robinson’s house and “several gasoline containers,” it states.
+Authorities also found blood in Anderson’s house and “several gasoline containers,” it states.

 “The facts mentioned in this complaint cause Complainant to conclude that the Defendant intentionally killed and then dismembered Robinson with the intent to conceal the homicide, and it occurred between the arrival at the Defendant’s residence and his departure from the Warnimont Park area,” it states.